 The deep trust of patience doesn’t ask, “Is it worth it?
 Will I ever see the fruit of my labor?” but it is prepared for when good things do come.
 The truth is that deep roots always bear fruit.
 Not immediately, but in time.

 With Goldpress, despite my ambitions, I’m constantly challenged to grow at an appropriate speed that works for me and my family.
-Usually the “appropriate speed” is set to “painfully slow”, because I just don’t have the time or energy to do everything that I know could be done to grow a business while working part-time and running after a (very fast) toddler, which is the right choice for me right now.
+Usually the “appropriate speed” is set to “painfully slow”, because I just don’t have the time or energy to do everything that I know could be done to grow a business while working and running after a (very fast) toddler, which is the right choice for me right now.
 I’m not advocating everyone go at my speed (my son sure does not!), because if the fast train is working for you, go for it!
 This is instead an encouragement for those who find themselves in this slower season.
 You don’t have to do everything today, this season, this year.

 Speed is not the only metric.
 In fact, it’s hardly a great metric at all!
 Don’t be ashamed to play a long game.
 Good things take time.